MuathHamidi/muath.hamidi/cv.md

 *   **2020-2021:** Member of Faculty of Science Council, Birzeit University.
 *   **2020-2021:** Member of Physics Club Council, Birzeit University.
 *   **2019-2020:** Chair of Astronomy Club, Birzeit University.
-*   **2018-2019:** Chair of the Planning Committee of Astronomy Club, Birzeit University.
+*   **2018-2019:** Chair of the Planning Committee of the Astronomy Club, Birzeit University.
 *   **2017-2018:** Member of Astronomy Club, Birzeit University

 ## Grand Conferences Attended